Community Activities

 SBIC Opens New Branch in Sunnyvale, CA

-On November 28, 2023, State Bank of India (California) marked a significant stride in community-focused banking with the grand opening of its Sunnyvale branch!
+On November 28, 2023, State Bank of India (California) marked a significant stride in community-focused banking with the grand opening of our Sunnyvale branch.
 Distinguished guests, including Mayor Larry Klein, Chairman Ms. Jayati Bansal, Deputy Consul General Mr. Rakesh Adlakha, and many prominent community members graced the event, emphasizing SBIC's commitment to becoming an integral part of the Sunnyvale community.

 The grand opening celebration was not just an event; it was a celebration of community, collaboration, and the shared vision of a prosperous future.

-At the State Bank of India (California), our employees are proud to volunteer with community organizations all over California.
-Each of the organizations that are listed below continue to make a positive impact on our communities and WE are PROUD to partner with them.
-Our Bank looks forward to continuing these enriching relationships within local communities.
+Each of the organizations listed below continue to make a positive impact on our communities and we are PROUD to partner with them.
 For more information, please review our 2024 CRA Public File

 Asian Pacific Community Fund

-State Bank of India (California) is committed to supporting economically disadvantaged high school seniors with higher education scholarships by partnering with APCF.
-SPCF offers $1,000 scholarships to high school seniors.
-Find out more at apfc.org.
+By partnering with the Asian Pacific Community Fund, SBIC is committed to supporting economically disadvantaged high school seniors with higher education scholarships up to $1,000.
+Find out more at apcf.org.

 Junior Achievement

-State Bank of India (California) employees enjoy partnering with the California chapters of Junior Achievement.
-Junior Achievement is focused on reaching the youth in low-to-moderate income classrooms, and to serve low-to-moderate income students at the Junior Achievement Finance Park.
-Over 100 State Bank of India (California) employees have volunteered with Junior Achievement, over the years.
-Junior Achievement has a proud legacy and was established in Boston in 1919.
-Junior Achievement has an amazing history of reaching out to the community and making a positive impact in financial literacy.
-Bank employees enjoy teaching on the topics of business building, entrepreneurship, career success, economics, and financial literacy.
+Junior Achievement is focused on reaching youth in low-to-moderate income classrooms and serving low-to-moderate income students at the Junior Achievement Finance Park.
+Established in Boston in 1919, Junior Achievement has a proud legacy and an amazing history of reaching out to the community and making a positive impact in financial literacy.
+Over 100 SBIC employees have volunteered with Junior Achievement over the years and enjoy teaching on the topics of business building, entrepreneurship, career success, economics, and financial literacy.
 Find out more at JuniorAchievement.org.

 Los Angeles Education Partnership (LAEP)

-The Los Angeles Education Partnership (LAEP) has been serving the Los Angeles community since 1984.
-State Bank of India (California) has many volunteer employees that enjoy volunteering with LAEP.
-Though the relationship with LAEP, Bank employees visit local low-to-moderate income high-schools and provide mock-interviews to high-school seniors.
-Volunteers also participate in many FAFSA Application programs and directly assist hundreds of students and their families in completing the college financial aid applications.
-Employees enjoy serving at Career Day and helping students learn about new careers to consider.
-The State Bank of India (California) is grateful for the continuing relationship with LAEP.
+LAEP has been serving the Los Angeles community since 1984.
+SBIC employees participate by visiting local low-to-moderate income high-schools and provide mock-interviews to high-school seniors.
+Our volunteers participate in many FAFSA Application programs, directly assist hundreds of students and their families in completing the college financial aid applications.
+Our employees also enjoy serving at Career Day and helping students learn about new careers to consider.
 Find out more at LAEP.org.

 Wakeland Housing and Development Corporation (WHDC)